Congo miners pin hopes on distance from rebel push

 The main impact, industry analysts say, is likely to be on longer-term efforts to bring "bag and tag" initiatives to the volatile east - allowing electronic giants like Apple and other buyers to come back without falling foul of the Dodd Frank law.

-Under rules only finalized this year, the law requires U.S. companies to ensure their supply does not come from areas controlled by armed groups or corrupt soldiers.
+Under rules only finalised this year, the law requires U.S. companies to ensure their supply does not come from areas controlled by armed groups or corrupt soldiers.

 As a result of concerns over conflict minerals, Congo made up only 1.5 percent of the global tin market last year - down from 4 percent in 2008.